 Examples of predictive maintenance

-In the late 40s, when predictive maintenance was still called condition-based maintenance, American railroad companies were among the first to commercialize the concept.
+In the late 40s, when predictive maintenance was still called condition-based, American railroad companies were among the first to commercialize the concept.
 They used it to detect fuel and coolant leaks in the engine’s lubricating oil.

-Today, predictive maintenance is still widespread among railway companies worldwide.
+Today, predictive upkeep is still widespread among railway companies worldwide.
 For instance, it assesses warning signs of equipment fatigue and hinders train standstills.

-Similarly, predictive maintenance is applied in many manufacturing industries to ensure production optimization.
+Similarly, proactive maintenance is applied in many manufacturing industries to ensure production optimization.
 El-Watch has provided predictive maintenance systems for meat producers, lumber producers, and the transport industry, to mention a few.

 Related article: Sensors prevented machine breakdown at large lumber producer